ran190/Projet-JS/README.md

 - Start by running "npm install prompt" in the root directory

-- To run the CLI : ype "node shell.js"
+- To run the CLI : type "node shell.js"